akshatkedia/akshatkedia.github.io/_projects/the-thumbprints.md

 date: 2019-01-21 11:38:21 +0530

 ---
-Website for a handicrafts and art gallery company.
+A website for a handicrafts and art gallery company.